siefkenj/IBLODEs/book/typst/modules/module1.typ

   functions formed by compositions, sums, products, and quotients of polynomials, trigonometric functions, exponentials, and logarithms.
 ])
-This means *guess and check* is an effective method for finding explicit solutions to differential equations, and, though we will learn some other solving techniques, guess and check will be our go-to method.
+This means *guess and check* is the only universally applicable method for finding explicit solutions to differential equations, and, though we will learn some other solving techniques, guess and check will be our go-to method.